← Back to Home

 When a trigger is met, the alert holds for the lag time plus a 2-hour buffer, so the alert stays active while the pulse of water is still in transit to the gauge.

-Physics Predictor (Cossatot & Richland)
+Physics Predictor (Cossatot, Richland, & Hailstone)

 The model also accounts for ground moisture — wetter ground produces more runoff from the same amount of rain.

-Neural Net Predictor (Cossatot & Richland)
+Neural Net Predictor — Decommissioned

 8. Recession Countdown